 - Usefulness: This system’s capabilities meet my requirements

-- Ease of Use: This system easy to use
+- Ease of Use: This system is easy to use

 The subsequent calculation of the UMUX-Lite score allows for a quantitative evaluation of user experience.